simongoricar/euphony/README.md

 </details>

-Euphony's workflow acknowledges that you might have multiple libraries: one for lossless, one for lossy audio, one for a specific collection, etc. It *does not force you to have multiple libraries*, it works just as well with a single one, or even a mixed library of lossless and lossy audio files.
+Euphony's workflow acknowledges that you might have multiple libraries: one for lossless, one for lossy audio, one for a specific collection, etc.
+It *does not force you to have multiple libraries*, it works just as well with a single one, or even a mixed library of lossless and lossy audio files.

 Euphony becomes useful when you want to take the music library with you on the go (e.g. having a copy of your music library on a phone).
-In those cases you might not want (or be able to) copy the large lossless files due to storage limitations.
+In those cases, you might not want (or be able) to copy the large lossless files due to storage limitations.

 The obvious solution is to **transcode your library** down to something like MP3 V0 and copy those transcoded files to your other devices.
 Still, doing this manually or even with a simple script is a tedious process, prone to forgetfulness and occasional human errors.

 ---